Piano roll Menu

 - Select odd (Shift+O) - Selects 'swung' notes.
 That is notes off the main beat-grid.

 - Select muted - Select all notes that have been muted (by the mute selection tool).

-- Select possible conflicts - Select, possibly, unintentionally duplicated notes that are stacked on top of each other.
+- Select overlapping notes - Select, possibly, unintentionally duplicated notes that are stacked on top of each other.
 NOTE: F10 > General > Click-and-hold & special gesture functions will duplicate notes if you click-and-hold them, and can lead to this situation.

 - Invert selection (Shift+I) - Notes that were selected will be deselected and notes that were deselected will be selected.

 - Selection time around selection (Ctrl+Enter) - Selects the time-line range occupied by the notes selected in the Piano roll.